 Establishing recruiter magnets will take a while, so get started ASAP.
 Then, set aside one or two hours a week (or more, if you are unemployed) to create and manage your Web identities.

-Even if you are currently happily (or unhappily) employed, a robust LinkedIn Profile can make you more effective in your existing job, making you and your employer visible to potential customers/clients and networking contacts.
+Even if you are currently happily employed, a robust LinkedIn Profile can make you more effective in your existing job, making you and your employer visible to potential customers/clients and networking contacts.
 LinkedIn also lays good groundwork for your next job because it is so important to recruiters.

 Read Identify Exactly the Right Keywords for Your LinkedIn Profile and all of Job-Hunt’s Guide to LinkedIn for Job Search articles for more information.